micaellobo/e-commerce-store/README.md

 ### Local Development with Docker Compose

+This option builds Docker images from your current local codebase:

 #### Prerequisites

 - Docker
 - Docker Compose

-If you prefer to work with Docker, you can use the `docker-compose-dev.yaml` file.
-This option builds Docker images from your current local codebase:

 1. Clone the repository to your local machine.
 2. Run the following command: